 Of course!
 No matter your age, you will have an amazing time viewing the harbour from our boat.

 As per Transport Canada regulations, we have more than enough life jackets on board for everyone to use in the event of an emergency.
-The Serendipity Princess comes complete with a full array of safety equipment that includes everything from fire extinguishers and life rings to three inflatable life rafts, large enough to accommodate everyone on the boat.
+The Harbour Star comes complete with a full array of safety equipment that includes everything from fire extinguishers and life rings to three inflatable life rafts, large enough to accommodate everyone on the boat.
 All of our crew is fully certified and trained to use this equipment should the need arise.
 We take safety very seriously!

 We run rain or shine.
 If it’s raining, you’re welcome to sit inside on the main or second deck where you’ll be warm and toasty.
 The outdoor promenades on the main and second decks are covered, so you can still spend the entire cruise outside while staying dry.